Logic Functions

 function.
 Either the original or modified value will be returned depending on

 the result of the predicate.
-Check out unless
+Check out unless for a negated version

 of this function.